gis AND DIGITAL CREATIVES

 Date of creation: 02/21/2026

 Parks provide communities with opportunities for recreation, social interaction, and improved mental health.
 However, access to parks is not always evenly distributed across neighborhoods.
-Depending on the areas, the residents may have accessible parks within walking distance, while other neighborhoods may have limited access to parks within 0.5 miles.
-I will discuss how does the proportion of residents living within 0.5 miles of a park vary across Seattle census tracts with different racial compositions.
+While some residents have parks within walking distance, others experience limited access.
+This project examines how the proportion of residents living within 0.5 miles of a park varies across census tracts in Seattle, with a focus on differences in racial composition.

 Methodology: